nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 With CoLAB, you can efficiently manage all your school projects through our comprehensive project management tools.

 We have designed a user-friendly User Interface (UI) that is intuitive to both first-time users and seasoned ones.
-It is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+It is optimized for use via a Command Line Interface (CLI) while still having the benefits of a clean and inviting Graphical User Interface (GUI).
 If you can type fast, CoLAB can get your project management tasks done faster than traditional GUI apps.

-We look forward to seeing what you accomplish with CoLAB with a clean and inviting UI.
+We look forward to seeing what you accomplish with CoLAB.
 Get your journey started with the [Quick Start section](#3-quick-start)!

 --------------------------------------------------------------------------------------------------------------------